h15200/notes/linux.md

 - in 1991, Linus Torvalds started working on a new kernel based on the Minix kernel.
 It eventually because the `Linux` kernel, which combined with the `GNU` project, became what we know was Linux.
 First release of Linux 1.0 was 1994.

 - the concept of major/minor/patch release started with linux kernal versioning to not disrupt users

+## Kernel

+- the term `operating system` is commonly used in 2 ways

+1. the entire package consisting of the central software managing a computer including command-line interpreters, gui, editors

+2. more specifically, the central software that manages memory, (CPU, RAM) and devices

+- the term `kernel` refers to #2
+- the `kernel` software is an executable

+- `process` is an instance of executing a program
+- a `daemon` is a special `process` that runs in the background and is usually running through the lifecycle of the system until shutdown (think windows background services for OVR)